May 3, 2025

 Ways to Reduce Costs

-Storage and Personnel Costs
+Warehouse and Labor Costs

 Packaging and Shipping

-Practical Steps to Reduce Costs
+Practical Steps to Cost Reduction

 1. Automation in Order and Warehouse Processes